YasserB94/CookieClicker/readme.md

     - [ ] Multiple staff members ??
   - [ ] The user bakes cookies by clicking
     - [ ] Improve baking skills -> Less chance to burn a cookie
-    - [ ] Improve Oven -> Amount of cookies that make it into the store has the chance to be a higher number
+    - [X] Improve Oven -> Amount of cookies that make it into the store has the chance to be a higher number
+        - Currently increases amount of cookies baked/click
     - [ ] Holiday -> No cookies can be sold/made for x time, but when the time ends you get double sales and double cookies baked for x seconds(Battery recharged!)